ExpressionEngine/ExpressionEngine-User-Guide/docs/member/login.md

     {if auto_login} {/if}

-It is recommended that you use this variable as indicated in the example code at the top.
-This conditional will display the contents inside (typically the "stay logged in" checkbox) based on how your session preference is set.
+This conditional will display the contents inside (typically the "stay logged in" checkbox) based on your session preference.
 In order for this feature to work you must be set to use "cookies only" and not sessions.:

     {if auto_login}
       <p><input class="checkbox" type="checkbox" name="auto_login" value="1"> Auto-login on future visits</p>